pocomane/lua_static_battery/Readme.md

 To select the target architecture you can set the `TARGET` environment variable to `linux`, `arm_linux`, `windows` or `mac`.

+To change the download/build directory, you can set the `UPDATER_TARGET` environment variable.

 Build environment
 =================